 After Allegations Of Toxic Culture, Southern Poverty Law Center Tries To Move Forward

 After allegations of a toxic workplace culture that discriminates against women and people of color, the Southern Poverty Law Center is trying to emerge and chart a way forward.
-Turmoil in the civil rights organization last month resulted in the firing of its famous founder, and the resignations of its longtime president and legal director.
+Turmoil in the civil rights organization last month resulted in the firing of its famous founder and the resignations of its longtime president and legal director.

 Karen Baynes-Dunning, an African-American woman, was then appointed to run the organization as its interim president.
-She spoke publicly about the path forward this week for the first time with NPR.
+She spoke publicly about the path forward this week, for the first time, with NPR.

-Founded in 1971, the SPLC is known for its work tracking and suing hate groups, and waging legal battles over issues like same-sex marriage, immigrant rights, and treatment of prisoners.
+Founded in 1971, the SPLC is known for its work tracking and suing hate groups and for waging legal battles over issues like same-sex marriage, immigrant rights and treatment of prisoners.

-Baynes-Dunning is a former juvenile court judge and had been on the Center's board for a little over a year when fellow board members selected her as interim president and CEO to steer the organization through this crisis.
+Baynes-Dunning is a former juvenile court judge and had been on the center's board for a little over a year when fellow board members selected her as interim president and CEO to steer the organization through this crisis.

 Her first order of business is clarifying the scope of the problem.
 The shakeup revealed long-simmering complaints of alleged gender and racial discrimination, and sexual harassment.